Success with Brassicas:

 Purple sprouting broccoli

 • Getting the timing right for a mature late crop.
 Whether you're aiming for an early, midseason, or late harvest date, timing is critical.
 When targeting a late date, planting a bit earlier than ideal is usually better than planting a little too late.
 When planted a bit on the early side, the crop may be exposed to more later-summer heat than desired, but because this exposure will occur before head formation (for cabbage, broccoli, and cauliflower), the effect of the heat will not usually cause a problem.
-Planting too late, however, can result in no crop whatsoever, especially if there is an early fall.
+Planting too late, however, can result in the loss of the crop if the crop does not mature before the onset of cold, fall weather.

-• Vernalization of Sprouting Broccoli.
-Head formation in what many refer to as the sprouting broccolis is initiated by exposure to temperatures at, near, or below 50°F (10°C) over a period of several weeks.
+• Vernalization of 'Bonarda' Late-Sprouting Broccoli.
+Vernalization is only needed for ‘Bonarda'.
+The other mini broccolis in Johnny’s assortment do not need to be vernalized.
+Head formation in what many refer to as the sprouting broccolis is initiated by exposure to temperatures at or below 50°F (10°C) (but above 20°F /-7°C) over a period of several weeks.
 What that means is that these varieties will only form the desired heads after they've been vernalized by exposure to these cool temperatures.
+Johnny’s offers the late-sprouting broccoli variety ‘Bonarda,’ for late summer or early fall planting to overwinter and harvest in early spring, particularly in the Maritimes and Mid-Atlantic.

 Frost & Flavor